 Radiation slowly began to leak in the surrounding areas.

-Hidden behind the veil of outlandish rumors about the so-called “alien” base, the reality of the matter may be that Dulce is pre-eminently about the lingering health issues affecting the community, i.e., the ongoing effects of radiation that leaked out in the neighboring areas from the 1967 Project Gasbuggy that took place just about 22 miles southwest of Dulce.
+Hidden behind the veil of outlandish rumors about the so-called “alien” base, the reality of could be that Dulce is pre-eminently about the lingering health issues affecting the community, i.e., the ongoing effects of radiation that leaked out in the neighboring areas from the 1967 Project Gasbuggy that took place just about 22 miles southwest of Dulce.

 This may be the reason why the Dulce area has had a high rate of cancer and a high rate of infertility.